All music is spiritual vibration because everything in the Universe is vibration. That means you and I are also a musical vibration.

 Music is an Emotional Link

-As mentioned above, music is a powerful linking device.
-Music has a vibrational quality that links directly to our emotional center; that’s one reason it is such a force in our society.
+As mentioned above, rhythm and melody are powerful linking devices.
+These tools have a vibrational quality that connects directly to our emotional center; that’s one reason it is such a force in our society.
 Every culture uses music to express its mission.
 National anthems are artistic statements.
-They are musical tools that reinforce the mission statement of the entity.
+They are tools that reinforce the mission statement of the entity.

 You can use music to reinforce your mission statement, set, or change your mood.
 Music is a spiritual vibration, and each genre, tempo, and volume affect our minds, body, and soul.